Wild Rice and Squash Pilaf Stuffing

-Wild Rice and Squash Pilaf Stuffing is an amazing side dish recipe that’s easy to make, delicious, and full of texture and flavor.
-A hearty and filling vegetarian meal option to be enjoyed for a meatless meal.
-This is the best side dish recipe you could make to impress your friends and family.
+This Wild Rice Pilaf Stuffing is an amazing side dish recipe that’s easy to make, delicious, and full of texture and flavor.
+A hearty and filling vegetarian or vegan meal option to be enjoyed for a meatless meal.

 The texture is also just perfect from the crunchy texture of the walnuts to the soft texture of the roasted butternut squash and onions.
-You may enjoy this vegan wild rice recipe as is as a meatless meal or you may have it as a side dish.
+You may enjoy this wild rice recipe as is as a meatless meal or you may have it as one of your holiday side dishes or main dish.

 • Packed with flavor!
 Rice has never tasted so good, sweet cranberries marry up with creamy squash and crunchy walnuts, all nesting in a bed of wild rice -yum!